The hexagrid function constrcucts a hexa-pentagonal grid based on the inversion of a

 (

-) An integer vector with the tessellation values.
+numeric) An integer vector with the tessellation values.
 Each number describes the number of new edges replacing one original edge.
 Multiple series of tessellations are possible this way.
 The total tessellation is the product of the tessellation vector.
 Higher values result in more uniform cell sizes, but the larger number of tessellation series, increases the speed of lookup functions.- deg

 (